-Pursuant to Section 14A of the Securities Exchange Act of 1934, Leggett's shareholders have the opportunity to vote on an advisory resolution, commonly known as "Say-on-Pay," to approve the compensation of Leggett's named executive officers, as described in the Executive Compensation section beginning on page 21.
+Pursuant to Section 14A of the Securities Exchange Act of 1934, Leggett's shareholders have the opportunity to vote on an advisory resolution, commonly known as "Say-on-Pay," to approve the compensation of Leggett's Named Executive Officers (NEOs), as described in the Executive Compensation and Related Matters section beginning on page 23.

-Since Say-on-Pay was implemented in 2011, our shareholders have supported the compensation of our named executive officers with over 90% of the vote (with 95% support in 2020).
+Since Say-on-Pay was implemented in 2011, our shareholders have supported the compensation of our NEOs with over 90% of the vote (with 95% support in 2021).
 Our Board has adopted a policy providing for an annual Say-on-Pay vote.

-Our Compensation Committee is committed to creating an executive compensation program that enables us to attract and retain a superior management team that has targeted incentives to build long-term value for our shareholders.
+Our Human Resources and Compensation Committee is committed to creating an executive compensation program that enables us to attract and retain a superior management team that has targeted incentives to build long-term value for our shareholders.
 The Company's compensation package uses a mix of cash and equity-based awards to align executive compensation with our annual and long-term performance.
 These programs reflect the Committee's philosophy that executive compensation should provide greater rewards for superior performance, as well as accountability for underperformance.
 At the same time, we believe our programs do not encourage excessive risk-taking by management.
 The Board believes that our philosophy and practices have resulted in executive compensation decisions that are appropriate and that have benefited the Company over time.

-For these reasons, the Board requests our shareholders approve the compensation paid to the Company's named executive officers as described in this proxy statement, including the Compensation Discussion and Analysis, the executive compensation tables and the related footnotes and narrative accompanying the tables.
+For these reasons, the Board requests our shareholders approve the compensation paid to the Company's NEOs as described in this proxy statement, including the Compensation Discussion and Analysis, the executive compensation tables and the related footnotes and narrative accompanying the tables.

-Because your vote is advisory, it will not be binding upon the Board; however, the Compensation Committee and the Board has considered and will continue to consider the outcome of the vote when making decisions for future executive compensation arrangements.
+Because your vote is advisory, it will not be binding upon the Board; however, the HRC Committee and the Board have considered and will continue to consider the outcome of the vote when making decisions for future executive compensation arrangements.

-The Board recommends that you vote FOR the Company's named executive officer compensation package.
+The Board recommends that you vote FOR the Company's Named Executive Officer compensation package.